grzegorzojdana/SpacingItemDecoration/README.md

 }
 ```

 Since `1.1.0` version this library depends on `androidx` packages.
-If you have issues with manifest merger, you can stay with `1.0.1` version, which depends on `appcompat` packages.
+If you have issues with manifest merger, you can stay with `1.0.1` version, which depends on old `com.android.support` packages.

 ## How to use